-Inian Executive Director, Zach Brown, recounts a tale of a nettle-gathering excursion and its significance for the Institute and the history of the Inian Islands.
+Inian Executive Director, Zach Brown, recounts a tale of nettle gathering and its significance for the Institute and the history of the Inian Islands.

 “Crawl back into those bushes.
 That’s it – really get in there.”
 On our hands and knees, we groped through the prickly brambles of salmonberry, searching for the even more prickly (and slightly toxic) stinging nettle.

 This was the June 2016 Teacher Expedition at Inian Islands Institute, in partnership with Discovery Southeast, and Richard Carstensen, one of the foremost naturalists of Southeast Alaska, was among the instructors.
 He urged us on through the thicket.

 Out for a walk at the far end of the Hobbit Hole cove, Richard’s keen observer’s eye saw a stand of salmonberry looking unusually dense, almost as though it had been planted – or at least helped along – by people.
 Richard has spent much of his adult life observing the sites where indigenous people of Southeast Alaska made homes, and the Hobbit Hole’s protected cove, strategically situated at the edge where inside waters meet open ocean, was a definite fit.
 The evidence of a major summer camp was everywhere, from culturally modified trees to grave sites to beautiful trade beads dug up in the garden.
 The salmonberries might be another clue to human activities on these islands.
 But Richard knew the Tlingit often cultivated salmonberry and stinging nettle as a pair.
 If this thick grove of salmonberries was here because of people, we ought to be seeing nettles too.